dcunited001/dcunited001.github.io/_drafts/civil-disobedience-and-operational-strategy-in-information-warfare.md

 ---
-title: "The Operational Level of Information Warfare: Scapegoating and Witchhunt Sidequests"
+title: "Civil Disobedience and the Operational Level of Information Warfare"
 categories: "graphics"
 tags: "'operational strategy' military 'information warfare'"
 headline: "Subglyph It For Great Good"